 8) Clean up spills immediately and dispose the waste in the appropriate containers.

 9) Before using equipment for the first time, or if you are unfamiliar, you must learn how to use it, receive any required training and review the instructions on its proper use, care and safe operation.
 Contact a technician, a supervisor or a student assistant when in doubt.
+Better to ask several times, that is completely ok.

 10) Before conducting any work, ensure someone working in a nearby laboratory or office is aware of what you are doing and is available to help in case of an emergency.